jagregory/abrash-zen-of-asm/src/chapter-14.md

     jmp   [JumpControlCharTable+bx]   ;jump to handler for value
 ```

-This partial jump table approach requires the execution of a maximum of just 6 instructions and 1 branch, and is just 79 bytes long — still vastly superior to the compare-and-branch approach, and, on balance, superior to the pure jump table approach as well.
+This partial jump table approach requires the execution of a maximum of just 6 instructions and 1 branch, and is just 79 bytes long—still vastly superior to the compare-and-branch approach, and, on balance, superior to the pure jump table approach as well.

 Granted, pure jump table code would be slightly faster, since it's 2 instructions shorter, but that's just our familiar trade-off of speed for size.
 In this case that's an easy trade-off to make, since the speed difference is negligible and the size difference is great.
 The greater the number of tests required before performing the branch through the jump table in a partial jump table approach, the greater the performance loss and the less the space savings relative to a pure jump table approach.
 As usual, the decision is yours to make on a case by case basis.